pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 # Bonus Section: The Wrong Assertion

-Some more technical information about the wrong assertion is here.
+Some more technical information about the wrong assertion is in this section.

 ## Background: pre-built objects